Without the brave men and women who risk their lives for our sake, our lives would be very different.

 That’s why when tragedy strikes, the 200 Club (a 501 (c)(3) organization) immediately responds with financial support to help lessen the devastating effects.

-As an organization, we proudly and honorably provide significant financial assistance, as well as, fully paid college education to the surviving spouse and children of law enforcement officers and firefighters who lose their lives in the line of duty while protecting our communities.
+As an organization, we proudly provide significant financial assistance, as well as, fully paid college education to the surviving spouse and children of law enforcement officers and firefighters who lose their lives in the line of duty while protecting our communities.